Asymptotic condition numbers for linear ordinary differential equations: the generic real case: The functions , and

-We show that if a branch forming $H^{\max}$ is increasing, then the successive branch is also increasing.
-Since the previous Proposition \ref{monbr0} states that the first branch of $H^{\max}$ is increasing, it follows that all the branches of $H^{\max}$ are increasing.
+We show that if a branch forming $H_{VW}^{\max}$ is monotonically increasing, then the successive branch is also monotonically increasing.
+Since the previous Proposition \ref{monbr0} states that the first branch of $H_{VW}^{\max}$ is monotonically increasing, it follows that all the branches of $H_{VW}^{\max}$ are monotonically increasing.